Alethio/ethstats-cli/README.md

 ```

 ## Running
-On the first run of the app you will be asked a series of questions to setup your node.
+On the first run the app will start in interactive mode and you will be asked a series of questions to setup your node.
 Either follow the on screen instructions or see [CLI options](#cli-options) for a non-interactive mode.

 The app is configured by default to connect to an Ethereum node on the local machine (http://localhost:8545) that is running on the `mainnet` network.